Bureaus and Offices

 Offices that report directly to the Chief of Police:

 - Office of the General Counsel provides legal advice and assistance to operational and administrative elements of the Department.
+In addition, the office provides assistance, training, and advice regarding labor and employment laws as well as areas of labor-management issues and concerns to enhance relationships between supervisors and employees.

 - Office of Professional Responsibility oversees administrative investigations related to the conduct of Department personnel and inspections of its organizational components.
 This Office records and investigates allegations of misconduct by Department employees generated from within the Department or outside sources.